wamp-proto/wamp-xbr/README.rst

 from any (client side) language or run-time that supports Ethereum, such as `web3.js <https://web3js.readthedocs.io>`__ or `web3.py <https://web3py.readthedocs.io>`__.

-However, this approach (using the raw ABI files and presumably some generic Ethereum library) can be cumbersome and error prone to maintain.
+However, this approach (using the raw XBR ABI files directly from a "generic" Ethereum client library) can be cumbersome and error prone to maintain.
 An alternative way is using a client library with built-in XBR support.

 The XBR project currently maintains the following **XBR-enabled client libraries**: